 Our membership consists primarily of lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) U.S. government personnel, family members, and allies from the Department of State, USAID, Foreign Commercial Service, Foreign Agricultural Service, Peace Corps, and other federal offices and agencies with foreign affairs components.
-A Board of Directors elected by the membership annually directs and carries out most of glifaa’s work in accordance with the organization’s By-Laws.
-The glifaa board is aided by a network of Post Representatives in most U.S. embassies and missions abroad and in State Department offices in the U.S. beyond Washington, D.C.
+A Board of Directors annually elected by the membership directs and carries out most of glifaa’s work in accordance with the organization’s By-Laws.
+The glifaa board is aided by a network of volunteer Post Representatives in most U.S. embassies, consulates, and missions abroad, and in State Department offices in the United States outside of Washington, D.C.
 The organization’s work – including an annual small grants program providing funding to support LGBTQIA+ advocacy worldwide – is entirely supported by members’ voluntary dues.

-Proudly advancing diversity and equity in U.S. foreign affairs agencies and promoting LGBT human rights around the world
+To proudly advance diversity and workforce equity in U.S. government foreign affairs agencies and promote LGBTQIA+ human rights around the world.

-glifaa works to secure fair treatment of LGBT colleagues in the United States and overseas.
-For Foreign Service, Civil Service, contract or other employees, and applicants for federal employment, we act to break down barriers resulting from prejudice, misunderstanding or apathy within our institutions.
-We provide a support network and information resources for employees and retirees and their families.
-As foreign policy professionals, we support LGBT people struggling against discrimination and persecution abroad.
-We also engage with partner organizations in the U.S. and internationally to advance all these goals.
+Glifaa works to secure equitable treatment of LGBTQIA+ colleagues in the United States and abroad.
+For Foreign Service, Civil Service, Locally Employed Staff, contract or other employees, and applicants for federal employment, we act to break down barriers resulting from prejudice, misunderstanding or apathy within our institutions.
+We provide a support network and information resources for employees, retirees, and their families.
+As foreign policy professionals, we promote human rights and support LGBTQIA+ people struggling against discrimination and persecution abroad.
+We also engage with partner organizations in the United States and internationally to advance these goals.

-glifaa engages continually with Washington officials to advocate for our membership on issues concerning LGBTQIA+ workforce equity and human rights promotion.
+Glifaa engages continually with Washington officials to advocate for our membership on issues concerning LGBTQIA+ workforce equity and human rights promotion.

 In addition to our ongoing advocacy work, we hold general meetings every month to consult and update our membership.
 We also operate a mentorship program to promote professional development and member engagement.
-Panel discussions and happy hours provide networking opportunities bringing together our members and people from like-minded organizations.
-Other activities include Pride Month, our annual “Pink Party,” participation in seminars and briefings and organizing film and speaker events.
+Panel discussions and happy hours provide networking opportunities bringing together our members and others from like-minded organizations.
+Other events include our annual “Pink Party,” Pride Month celebrations, participation in seminars and briefings, and organizing film and speaker series events.